OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-19.md

 ## 2 Chronicles 19:1

-Then Jehoshaphat the king of Judah returned in safety to his house in Jerusalem.
+Jehoshaphat, the king of Judah, returned safely to his house in Jerusalem.

 ---